A tent camp for displaced Palestinians pops up in southern Gaza, reawakening old traumas

 But regional anxiety over the Khan Younis tents and Israeli evacuation warnings has grown, adding fuel to the huge, angry protests surging in Mideast capitals over the war in Gaza that began on Oct.
 7, when Hamas mounted its raid that killed 1,400 Israelis.
 Since then, Israel’s retaliatory bombing campaign has killed more than 4,000 Palestinians, according to the Hamas-run Health Ministry.
 Many of the victims are women and children.

-“It’s very worrisome for the government of Jordan,” the journalists, Kuttab, said of the wave of displaced Palestinians. “ They don’t want to see even a hint of this idea.”
+“It’s very worrisome for the government of Jordan,” the journalist, Kuttab, said of the wave of displaced Palestinians. “ They don’t want to see even a hint of this idea.”

 Protests in the typically sedate kingdom of Jordan, home to a large population of people descended from Palestinian refugees, have rocked the capital, drawing thousands of demonstrators with an intensity unseen in years.